swiftlang/swift-experimental-string-processing/Documentation/Evolution/CharacterClasses.md

 ## Detailed Design

+In general, we choose the Unicode recommendations in [UTS\#18][uts18] as the basis for matching character classes to `Unicode.Scalar`s.
+This is similar to the behavior of several languages' regular expressions when in Unicode mode (such as Perl and Python), as well as ICU-based regular expressions like `NSRegularExpression`.

+To extend this matching behavior to `Character`s, we treat a `Character` as belonging to a character class if its leading Unicode scalar belongs to that class.

 ### Literal characters

 A literal character (such as `a`, `é`, or `한`) in a regex literal matches that particular character or code sequence.
 When matching at the semantic level of `Unicode.Scalar`, it should match the literal sequence of scalars.
 When matching at the semantic level of `Character`, it should match `Character`-by-`Character`, honoring Unicode canonical equivalence.